 Unity through the Gospel

 We can assume that the gospel reached Rome through “visitors from Rome, (both Jews and converts to Judaism)” who were present at the first Christian Pentecost in Jerusalem (A.D.
 30, see: Acts 2:10-11).
-In its earliest stages, Christianity in Rome was predominantly Jewish converts to Christ.
-But as the gospel spread rapidly among Gentiles, the membership of the Churches included Gentile converts to Christ.
-As is well known, this was a source of considerable challenge to the early Church (see: Acts 15).

 The Church at Rome faced a serious turning point when the Roman Emperor Claudius (A.D.
 41-54) by imperial order (about A.D.
 49) demanded that all Jews leave Rome.
 Since Claudius would not have distinguished Christian from non-Christian Jews, believing Jews (Christians) had to leave Rome (see: Acts 18:2).
-This left the relatively young congregation in the hands of Gentile converts.

 These words were directed to Gentile believers as they welcomed Hebrew Christians back into fellowship.
 The potential for disunity in the Church posed a real threat to the witness of the gospel in Rome.